-It’s important to monitor your content performance for your local SEO strategy.
+It’s important to monitor your content performance for your local search strategy.
 Identify the goals you want to achieve—do you want more traffic from your surrounding neighborhoods?
-Do you want to rank for local queries?
+Do you want to rank for local search queries?
 Do you want more sales from your immediate location?
 Once you’ve identified your goals, tailor your local content strategy to achieve them.

 In addition to just creating content, make sure you are optimizing it.
 Craft local-focused meta titles and descriptions and optimize your images for local search.

 Pay attention to your industry.
 If you’re in real estate or hospitality, you can corner the local content market with neighborhood guides, local landing pages, and “best of” lists.

 The key for local content is to be useful to your market.
 That can mean promoting events, news, sports teams, or little-known spots and becoming the go-to resource for your neighborhood.